 David Halwig, IntelliVen Co-Founder and President of Mid-Atlantic Region, provides strategic management consulting and advisory services to corporate leaders and higher education executives whose organizations are at critical growth and performance inflection points.
 Specifically, David helps improve their organization’s governance, program development, strategic planning, and risk management.
+He has substantial experience assisting clients develop and execute merger and acquisition strategies, including valuation and organizational transition approaches.

 David specializes in strategic transformation for organizations seeking to progress to the next stage of operational maturity.
 Areas of depth include strategic planning, governance, operations management, service offering definition, strategic client development, enterprise-wide leadership development, and M&A activities.